Is there really such a thing as an environmentally sustainable building?

-By definition, a sustainable or “green” building, according to the Office of the Federal Environmental Executive, is “the practice of 1) increasing the efficiency with which buildings and their sites use energy, water, and materials, and 2) reducing building impacts on human health and the environment, through better siting, design, construction, operation, maintenance, and removal throughout the complete life cycle.”
+By definition, a sustainable or “green” building, according to the Office of the Federal Environmental Executive, is “the practice of 1) increasing the efficiency with which buildings and their sites use energy, water, and materials, and 2) reducing building impacts on human health and the environment, through better sitting, design, construction, operation, maintenance, and removal throughout the complete life cycle.”

 Today, due to the over 16 years of design and construction experience and the greater availability of green products, that front-end cost percentage has significantly dropped to an average of five percent.